A Beginner’s Guide to Machine Translation

 What is Machine Translation?

-Machine translation (MT) is automated translation by computer software.
+Machine translation (MT) is automated translation by computer software and without human input.
 MT can be used to translate entire texts without any human input, or alongside human translators i.e.: machine translation post-editing.
 MT started gaining traction in the early 50s and has come a long way since.
 Currently, the value of the MT market is estimated between USD 130 million to USD 400 million and, as the technology continues to improve, more and more companies are turning to MT to aid human translators and optimize the localization process.

 There are several different kinds of MT and as the technology has progressed, the older systems have been replaced by newer technologies.

 Neural MT (NMT) is a newer approach that is built on deep neural networks.
-There are a variety of network architectures used in NMT but typically, the network can be divided into two components: an encoder which reads the input sentence and generates a representation suitable for translation, and a decoder which generates the actual translation.
+There are a variety of network architectures used in NMT but typically, the network can be divided into two components: an encoder that reads the input sentence and generates a representation suitable for translation, and a decoder that generates the actual translation.
 Words and even whole sentences are represented as vectors of real numbers in NMT.
-Compared to the previous generation of MT, NMT generates outputs which tend to be more fluent and grammatically accurate.
+Compared to the previous generation of MT, NMT generates outputs that tend to be more fluent and grammatically accurate.
 Overall, NMT is a major step in MT quality.
-However, NMT may slightly lack behind previous approaches when it comes to translating rare words and terminology.
+However, NMT may slightly lag behind previous approaches when it comes to translating rare words and terminology.

 Thanks to continuous development, improvements have been made to this retaining process.
 With adaptive MT, the system updates in real-time based on edits made to the content.
 It is constantly learning and improving.